microsoft/Quantum/samples/qir/oracle-generator/README.md

 description: "This sample shows how to automatically generate oracles from Boolean function specifications leveraging QIR"
 ---

-# Compile quantum oracles from Q# functions using QIR
+# Generate quantum oracles from Q# functions using QIR

 Implementing quantum oracles is difficult.
 Classical oracles are described as black boxes in description of algorithms (see, e.g., Hamiltonian simulation,